Top 10 best David Tennant 'Doctor Who' episodes

 In a nutshell: The Doctor solves an Agatha Christie-style murder mystery – with Agatha Christie!

 Why it’s great: Hard sci-fi this ain’t.
-Out and out the funniest episode of the Tennant years, big on laughs with characters painted in broad strokes.
-Tennant’s Doctor and Catherine Tate’s Donna are in their element in the twenties setting.
-Plus, there’s a fun drinking game to be played with the wickedly witty script, which has a heap of Agatha Christie novel titles slipped into the dialogue.
-Treat yourself to a slug of Bee’s Knees or Singapore Sling as you spot Sparkling Cyanide or They Do It With Mirrors — it’ll make this fun episode even more tip top.
+Out and out the funniest episode of the Tennant years, big on laughs and featuring characters painted in broad strokes.
+Tennant’s Doctor and Catherine Tate’s Donna are in their element in this roaring twenties setting.
+It features a wickedly witty script, packed with a heap of Agatha Christie novel titles slipped into the dialogue.
+Treat yourself to a slug of Bee’s Knees or Singapore Sling as you spot Sparkling Cyanide or They Do It With Mirrors — it’ll make this fun episode even more tip-top.

 Best Tennant moment: The routine when the Doctor is poisoned, struggling to speak, and has to mime to Donna with quite some urgency the required ingredients for an antidote.
-This might be the funniest scene in Doctor Who history.
+Is it one of the funniest scenes in Doctor Who history?

 3. Human Nature/The Family of Blood